Al Qaeda denies decline, acknowledges 'mistakes' by its branches

 Al Qaeda faces a challenge to its leadership of the radical Islamist struggle with the West by the Islamic State group, and may be seeking to burnish its credentials as its rival girds for a fight to protect land it has seized in Iraq and Syria.

-The United States and Arab neighbors pledged to fight IS last week, and American warplanes have pounded its positions in Iraq for over a month.
+The United States and Arab neighbours pledged to fight IS last week, and American warplanes have pounded its positions in Iraq for over a month.

 IS 'CALIPHATE'